AlexWang000/country-graphQL/README.md

 The data is from World Bank open data\
 Potentially more data sources and fields will be included
 ## Supported Query
+time(from, to) returns an array\
+For fields outside time, the most recent data will be returned
 ```graphql
 {
   country(code: "fr") {